What is the status of the fishery?

 - Port Underwood.

-According to the most recent scallop survey (in May 2020), scallop numbers are still too low to support sustainable fishing.
+The survey indicated that scallop densities and recruitment are overall still too low across SCA 7 to support sustainable fishing.

 Strategy for increasing scallop numbers